LizHareDogs/iwdba2021/README.md

 ## Accessibility

+This slide deck was designed to be accessible for screen reader users.
+Each slide loads as one HTML page.
+Move through the items on the page the same awy you move through the items on a website.
+Hit PgUp to go to the next slide, PgDn to go to the previous slide.
+The following link has [keyboard shortcuts for navigating slides](https://bookdown.org/yihui/rmarkdown/xaringan-key.html).

+Slides were created using
-This slide deck was designed to be accessible for screen reader users using R Markdown with the [Xaringan](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwinq7atr8jzAhUkmXIEHbdwBq4QFnoECAMQAQ&url=https%3A%2F%2Fgithub.com%2Fyihui%2Fxaringan&usg=AOvVaw20Wo-xI9FMLQMaUsK9RA7J) package by Yihui Xie.
+R Markdown with the [Xaringan](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwinq7atr8jzAhUkmXIEHbdwBq4QFnoECAMQAQ&url=https%3A%2F%2Fgithub.com%2Fyihui%2Fxaringan&usg=AOvVaw20Wo-xI9FMLQMaUsK9RA7J) package by Yihui Xie.